 History of pepparkakan

 It is not immediately clear where pepparkakor come from.
-The Romans would have even known these cookies already!
-In England and Germany, the gingerbread biscuits cookies are very popular too.
+Rumor has the Romans already ate these cookies!
+In England and Germany, the gingerbread cookies are very popular too.
 Presumably pepparkakor ended up in Sweden via Germany.

 In the 14th century, the cookie was on the menu at the wedding of King Magnus Eriksson and Blanka av Namur.
 In the 15th century they used real peppers in the cookies.
 The nuns of the Vadstena convent baked cakes and sold them as a medicine.
 The cookies apparently have a calming effect and help with the digestion.
 Several centuries later the pepparkakor recipes were found in the cookbooks.
 In the 18th century it became a real “Christmas cookie”.
 Now you can find the cookies all year round.